ONSdigital/Statistical-Method-Specifications/sample_design_and_estimation/estimation/winsorisation/method_specification.md

 If the target value is less than or equal to the _threshold_ the target value remains unchanged.

-An _outlier weight_ is calculated by using the original target value divided by the _modified target value_.
+An _outlier weight_ is calculated by using the _modified target value_ divided
+by the original target value.
 In the case of a target value that was not modified the _outlier weight_ will be 1.

 Finally, regardless of whether the target value was modified or not the marker will